feyzaakyurek/feyzaakyurek.github.io/_pages/about.md

 ---
 I am a fifth-year Computer Science PhD student at Boston University focusing on natural language processing.

 My research focuses on enhancing language model interactions to be more akin to human-like communication.
-This involves understanding how humans modify their knowledge and beliefs through feedback received in natural language.
-My specific interest lies in how such feedback, expressed in natural language, can *guide a model’s outputs to align with facts, requirements, natural phenomena, or preferences*.
-My aim is to develop methods that enable language models to incorporate this feedback consistently, thereby enhancing their alignment, consistency, and safety.
+Having inspired by how humans modify their knowledge and beliefs through feedback received in natural language, my specific interest lies in how such feedback, expressed in natural language, can *guide a language model’s outputs to align with facts, requirements, natural phenomena, or preferences*.
+My aim is to develop methods that enable language models to incorporate this feedback consistently, thereby enhancing their alignment, reliability, and safety.

 I have the privilege of being guided by [Derry Wijaya](https://derrywijaya.github.io/web/).
-I earned my Master's in Statistics from Carnegie Mellon University.
-Recently, I had the enriching experience of collaborating with the talented team at [Allen AI](https://allenai.org/), as detailed in our joint work [here](https://aclanthology.org/2023.acl-long.427/) and I often collaborate with [Jacob Andreas](https://www.mit.edu/~jda/) at MIT. **I am currently exploring opportunities in the industry job market!**
+Recently, I had the enriching experience of collaborating with the talented teams at [Allen AI](https://allenai.org/), [Apple](https://machinelearning.apple.com/) and I often collaborate with [Jacob Andreas](https://www.mit.edu/~jda/) at MIT.

+<p style="text-align: center;">**I am currently exploring opportunities in the industry job market!**</p>

-**Improving Language Models with Feedback & Model-Editing**
+**Improving Language Models with Feedback**

 How can we alter language models to adhere to natural language feedback?

 <div class="about-highlight" markdown="1">
-- I have devised an automatic [critique generator](https://arxiv.org/abs/2305.08844) which is rewarded via reinforcement learning as its critiques improved another model's predictions.
+- We have devised an automatic [critique generator](https://arxiv.org/abs/2305.08844) called RL4F which is trained with reinforcement learning.
+RL4F is trained via reinforcement learning and rewarded as long as the generated critiques improved a second model's predictions.

-- I am interested in aligning language models via natural language feedback, so I have led the curation of a model editing benchmark [DUnE](https://arxiv.org/abs/2311.16087) where edits are in natural language.
+- I have led the curation of a model editing benchmark [DUnE](https://arxiv.org/abs/2311.16087) where edits are natural language sentences.
 We also showed that retrieval augmented language modeling is superior to specialized editing techniques when edits are natural language phrases.

 - Moreover, I have developed [a scheme](https://arxiv.org/abs/2110.07059) that enables growing the number of a classes that an object classifier can recognize using language information about the objects such as labels and descriptions.
 </div>